New pension rules

 The Future Pensions Act primarily involves a fundamental overhaul of the pensions that employees accrue with their employers within the Dutch pension system, for example your pension with Philips Pensioenfonds.

 The Future Pensions Act provides for two types of pension plan.
 Employers and unions can agree on one of these options.
 Under each of those pension plans, you accrue pension savings that are yours alone.
 In the so-called solidarity contribution plan the pension savings represent a share in a collectively invested pension capital.
-Besides plans in which you accrue individual pension savings (known as defined contribution plans), other plans currently exist under which members receive a commitment for pension entitlements.
+Besides plans in which you accrue personal pension capital (known as defined contribution plans), other plans currently exist under which members receive a commitment for pension entitlements.
 At Philips, Signify and Versuni, this is done on the basis of a fixed contribution paid by the companies.
 If this contribution is sufficient to award the aspired pension accrual, it is granted.
 If not, the accrual percentage will be reduced.

 A key aspect of the Future Pensions Act is a new way of accruing pension rights, and the pension premium that is paid for it.
 Currently, every employee who earns the same salary accrues the same amount of pension every year, regardless of age.
 Given that the premiums contributed by younger members will generate returns over a longer period than the premiums of older members, the pension accruals of those younger members are cheaper.
 This is taken into account at Philips Pensioenfonds and employers also pay less premiums for young people than for older people*.
 However, this is not the case with a lot of pension funds and the same premium is charged for all members, regardless of their age.
 Both with Philips Pensioenfonds and with those other funds, the pension accrual is the same for everyone.
 Given that pension accrual is cheaper for younger members, the Cabinet, employers’ organisations and unions believe that it is fairer for them to pay lower premiums to accrue the same amount of pension with all pension funds (like they do now with Philips Pensioenfonds) - or to accrue more pension for the same premiums, which is the option chosen in the Future Pensions Act.
 Under the new system, all members of a particular pension plan will have access to the same premiums.
 Younger members will then accrue more pension, while older members accrue less.